Crisis Playbook: “Lessons Learned” from Product Failures

-When a medical or pharmaceutical product fails in the field, everyone suffers—not just the patient, but also the manufacturer and its employees, investors, suppliers, and even competitors.
+When medical or pharmaceutical product failures happen the field, everyone suffers—not just the patient, but also the manufacturer and its employees, investors, suppliers, and even competitors.
 No one wants a product failure, least of all the company liable for its safety.
 Faced with a crisis, the manufacturer has three priorities: 1) protect patients; 2) resolve the problem as quickly as possible, and 3) prevent the problem from recurring.

-Any product failure threatens a huge loss of value, above and beyond liability, to the manufacturer.
+Any number of product failures can threaten a huge loss of value, above and beyond liability, to the manufacturer.
 If investors lose confidence and share price falls, enterprise value is destroyed.
 Then, as the company dedicates resources to resolving the problem, their other jobs—such as new product development—don’t get done (or, at best, don’t get done as quickly).
 Since innovation is the beating heart of the medical products and pharmaceutical industries, any delay of a new product launch can cost a manufacturer millions; in these industries, time really is money.
 All the more reason that speed is so important in fixing any product problem.

 “First responders”: Be ready to act without all the facts

 A problem is identified as serious when field events reach some specified tipping point that indicates a trend beyond isolated incidences.
 At that time, the company’s leadership team has to make a few decisions: Should an official notice be released?
 Should the product be recalled?
 If yes, which markets?
 Should production of the product be stopped?
 In multiple or select plants?

 Prompt action generally contributes to good will and positive publicity.
 The challenge at this stage is a deficit of facts since the forensic investigation itself hasn’t started.